jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 nacl_structure.lattice.beta
 ```

 If you don't like to type long lines, there is a shortcut.
-We create a `lattice` object (here, we call it as `nacl_lat`, but you can pick a different name) and then call its properties:
+We create a `Lattice` object (here, we call it as `nacl_lat`, but you can pick a different name) and then call its properties:

 ```
 nacl_lat = nacl_structure.lattice